amybru/byioboba/README.md

 * [Content Credits](#content-credits)

 # UX
-This website have been designed to give any visitors easy access to all of it's content without needing to signup.
+This website has been designed to give any visitors easy access to all of its content without needing to signup.
 Each user is able to contribute with their favorite drink recipe that the other fellow users can view.
 ### User Stories
 > As a consumer, I want to browse a variety of interesting drink combinations to make purchasing a drink at a cafe easier.